JuliaIBPM/ImmersedLayers.jl/docs/src/manual/heatconduction-unbounded.md

 CurrentModule = ImmersedLayers
 ```

+In a previous example of the Poisson equation we demonstrated the use of point forcing.
+In this example
-In this example we will explore ways to apply forcing to a PDE.
+we will explore other ways to apply forcing to a PDE.
 Our target
-problem will be similar to the previous example -- transient heat conduction --
+problem will be similar to the most recent example -- transient heat conduction --
 but now it will be in an unbounded domain.
 Our forcing will comprise local
-*volumetric heating* (or rather, area heating, since this is two dimensional).
-We will also include convection by an externally-imposed velocity field.
+*area heating* and *line heating*.
+We will also include convection by an
+externally-imposed velocity field.

 The governing equations are